Starter for 10 (film)

 Starter for 10 is a 2006 British comedy-drama film directed by Tom Vaughan from a screenplay by David Nicholls, adapted from his 2003 novel Starter for Ten.
 The film stars James McAvoy as a university student who wins a place on a University Challenge quiz team.
 It premiered at the Toronto International Film Festival in September 2006, and was released in the UK and Ireland on 10 November 2006, and in Canada and the US on 23 February 2007.

+The film's title is taken from the University Challenge catchphrase, "Your starter for 10 ..." (i.e. the question asked to one contestant at the beginning of a round, which is worth ten points).

 Plot

-In 1985, Brian Jackson is a first-year university student and information sponge.
-Since his working-class childhood in Southend-on-Sea, Brian has loved the TV quiz show University Challenge, with its catchphrase, "Your starter for 10...".
-Soon after arriving at Bristol University, Brian attends a party where he meets left-wing Rebecca, with whom he feels an instant connection.
-Brian attempts to join the University Challenge team, but narrowly fails to secure a place when he helps another candidate, Alice, cheat on the qualifying test.
+In 1985, Brian Jackson is a first-year university student in English Literature and an information sponge.
+Since his working-class childhood in Southend-on-Sea, Brian has loved the TV quiz show University Challenge.
+After arriving at Bristol University, Brian attends a party where he meets left-wing Jewish student Rebecca.
+Brian attempts to join the University Challenge team, but narrowly fails to secure a place when he helps another candidate, Drama student Alice, cheat on the qualifying test.

-Brian falls for the glamorous Alice and tries to date her, despite her signals that she sees him as a friend.
-As term starts, Brian is invited to join the team after a member falls ill.
-The captain, Patrick, is a stuck-up post-grad who has remained captain despite never having achieved success on University Challenge.
-Brian impresses the team with his trivia knowledge and uses his time to get closer to Alice, eventually getting invited to her house for Christmas.
+Brian tries to date Alice, despite her signals that she sees him as a friend.
+As term starts, Brian is invited to join the team after a member is knocked over by a bus.
+Patrick, a post-graduate student in mechanical engineering, has remained captain despite having led the team to successive losses on University Challenge.
+Lucy, an American student from Minneapolis majoring in medicine, completes the team.
+Brian impresses with his trivia knowledge and uses his time to get closer to Alice, eventually getting invited to her Suffolk cottage for New Year's Eve.

-Unfortunately, Brian embarrasses himself in front of her family by getting stoned while trying to impress Alice.
+However, Brian embarrasses himself in front of her family by getting stoned while trying to impress Alice.
 He returns to Bristol for the rest of the vacation and meets Rebecca again.
-They again hit it off, but, as they are hooking up, he inadvertently calls her "Alice", offending her and ruining the moment.
-Following his romantic failures, he talks to Spencer, his friend from Southend, who admits to being in legal trouble.
+They are about to hookup, when he inadvertently calls Rebecca "Alice", offending her and ruining the moment.
+Spencer, his friend from Southend who runs a seaside arcade, makes a surprise visit to Brian's student accommodation and admits to being in legal trouble.
 Brian invites Spencer to a party before his court appearance.

 During the party, Patrick insults Spencer's upbringing and belittles him.
 Spencer hits Patrick in the face and disrupts the event.
 Afterwards, Brian shares a drink with Rebecca and tries to apologise for his own behaviour.
-However, Rebecca still feels Brian loves Alice and encourages him to follow his heart and tell Alice how he feels.
+However, Rebecca still feels that Brian loves Alice.
+Rebecca encourages him to tell Alice how he feels.
 He takes her advice and arrives at Alice's flat to declare his love, but discovers Spencer there.
 Excited by his violent behaviour at the party, Alice had invited him back.
-Brian feels betrayed by them both, since he had told Spencer how he felt about Alice.
+Brian feels betrayed by them both, since Spencer knew how he felt about Alice.